VidQuiz

 How to create a quiz from a YouTube video

 YouTube is full of lectures, tutorials, and training that people watch once and forget.
-The simplest fix is a quiz, because answering a few questions forces the brain to retrieve what it just saw, and retrieval is what makes learning stick.
+The fix is a quiz, because answering a few questions forces the brain to retrieve what it just saw, and retrieval is what makes learning stick.
 The catch used to be the work: watching the video again, taking notes, and writing questions by hand.
-With an AI quiz generator, that whole job collapses into a few minutes.
-Here is how to create a quiz from a YouTube video, step by step.
+Here is the full version, step by step, plus the honest limits.

 What you need before you start